NuiCpp/nui-documentation/docs/getting_started/installation_windows.md

 ### Other

-- Make sure that there is no other clang in the PATH.
+- When using Visual Studio, make sure that there is no other clang in the PATH.
 Visual Studio uses the first clang it finds it your PATH environment variable which can cause weird behaviour.